How To Apply at the Master's Level

 - Financial aid awards are offered sooner to students who are admitted earlier

-- Buy yourself more time to make decisions about housing, relocating, classes, etc.
+- Buy yourself time to make decisions about housing, relocating, and class schedules

 Steps to Apply